bobbingwide/gvg_bulk_update/README.md

 4. Bulk update processing

 ## Upgrade Notice
-# 1.2.0
+# 1.3.0
-Upgrade for Product Sales page
+Upgrade for Product Sales page - with automatic refresh for updates

 ## Changelog
-# 1.2.0
+# 1.3.0
-* Changed: Added Product Sales tab for 1-click price change promotions #16
+* Changed: Fully implement 1-click discount using JavaScript to automatically submit the request.
+20 items per request #16
 * Tested: With PHP 8.0
 * Tested: With WordPress 6.2